awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Type<a name="type"></a>

 `type`
 When you register a job definition, you specify the type of job\.
-For more information about multi\-node parallel jobs, see [Creating a Multi\-node Parallel Job Definition](multi-node-job-def.md)\.
+For more information about multi\-node parallel jobs \(also called array jobs\), see [Creating a Multi\-node Parallel Job Definition](multi-node-job-def.md)\.
 Type: String
 Valid values: `container` \| `multinode`
 Required: Yes